AdvaithNair/Forrest/README.md

 ### Commands

-Execute these commands to ensure the boilerplate can run properly.
+Execute these commands to ensure Forrest can run properly.
 Run these in the root directory.

 #### Install Packages